IskXCr/CG-Course-Misc/GAMES-202/readme.md

 ## Introduction to This Course

 GAMES202 (2021-03), or **Real-Time High Quality Rendering**, is an open course in computer graphics conducted by Prof. Lingqi Yan.
 The course aims to provide a comprehensive introduction to the fundamental problems appeared in the field of real-time rendering and their corresponding solutions.

 As real-time rendering demands high speed (>30 FPS), the course focuses on breaking the trade-off between speed and quality within stringent time constraints, while ensuring both **real-time high speed** and **photorealism**.
-A number of cutting-edge topics in academia and industry will be covered, including soft shadow rendering, environmental lighting, global illumination techniques (both precomputation-based and without precomputation), physically-based shading models and methods, real-time ray tracing, anti-aliasing, supersampling, and common techniques for acceleration .
+A number of cutting-edge topics in academia and industry will be covered, including:

+- Soft Shadow Rendering,
+- Environmental Lighting,
+- Global Illumination Techniques (both precomputation-based and without precomputation),
+  - Interactive Global Illumination, ...
+- Physically-Based Shading Models and Methods,
+- Real-time Ray Tracing,
+- Anti-Aliasing,
+- Supersampling, and
+- Common Techniques for Acceleration.

 [Course Website - GAMES202](https://sites.cs.ucsb.edu/~lingqi/teaching/games202.html)